aman-kumar-choudhary/SkillSyncAI/README.md

 Contributing
 Contributions are welcome!
 Please submit a pull request or open an issue to suggest improvements or report bugs.
 License
-This project is licensed under the MIT License.
+This project is licensed under the MIT License.# SkillSyncAI